keeema/bobril-samples/tutorial/bobril-page/resources/get-started.md

 ## Todo Application

-Combination of several `components` with input `data` and internal state allows to create full Todo application.
+Combination of several `components` with input `data`, `event delegation` and `internal state` allows to create full Todo application.

 Following component displays list of items given from its parent.
 It uses `key` attribute with unique id of item to assure clear identification of `<li>` bobril node .
 Otherwise it could cause mismatch of internat states.